 4. Use In Email Appeals or Social Media Blitzes

-Make it easy on your donors by linking to your donation page through email appeals and any social media fundraising blitzes you run.
+Make it easy on your donors by linking directly to your donation page through email appeals and any social media fundraising blitzes you run.

 See how CauseVox makes it easy to create and manage branded donation pages and embed them directly on your website whether you’re using WordPress, Squarespace, Wix, or another CMS.